 "I'm gonna fill your hoo-ha with goof juice!"Frequently in games, movies, TV shows and commercials that children are watching, as well as in movies and TV shows in which some of the characters are children, there's a need for sex to occur without anyone ever actually having sex.
 Usually this is because breeding is a large part of the game, a character wants a baby, or it's a Very Special Episode where the writers are Getting Crap Past the Radar with an Unusual Euphemism.
 Especially prevalent in Simulation Games.
-Compare with G-Rated Drug.
+Compare with G Rated Drug.
 Often involves the Delivery Stork.
 If two species are involved, we might have Hot Skitty-on-Wailord Action.
 It may also involve the Non-Standard Kiss.
 Not to be confused with Sexy Discretion Shot.

 open/close all folders

 - Power Girl has had G-Rated Sex twice, the first time with the alien Sean Connery character known as Vartox.
 This sex impregnated all the women, and men, of Vartox's groovy 1970's cultured homeworld.
 The act consisted only of touching a floating ball of energy simultaneously.
 Power Girl later participated in some kind of emotion sharing ritual with her best friend Atlee while they both wore skimpy bathing suits.
 Power Girl specifically compares it to her experience with Vartox and finds it weirder.
 While Vartox was played entirely for laughs, the sequence with Atlee was very sweet.

 - ElfQuest depicts what is implied to be group sex as everyone dancing, naked.
 They send the children away beforehand, that's how we know that they're not just dancing.